 5. Bonding and insurance.
 It’s important, and it’s a big reason to trust having the cleaners in your home.

 6. Technology software notifications in booking or even payment.
-The chances are very high that if you pay online with a credit card, that the company takes on a credit card process fee because of it.
+The chances are very high that if you pay online with a credit card, the company takes on a credit card processing fee because of it.
 We do.
 But, convenience is often in the card, and we want to make life easier for our clients.